Blog

 Chartist - for simple, responsive charts

 Chartist is a great option if you’re looking for simple charts with plenty of customization options.
-What we like most is their animation and transition features, which allow you to apply CSS animations to your SVG-based charts.
+What we like most is their animation and transition features: you can apply CSS animations to your SVG-based charts.
 With media queries, you can make charts look good on any device, whether it’s Windows, iOS or Android.

 Chartist.js - animated visualization